The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 - Not ideal for interviews

-- Camera can “freeze up” if trying to control it through the app
+- The camera can “freeze up” if trying to control it through the app

-Overall, the Tactacam 6.0 is an excellent option if you’re looking to film your hunting adventures, especially if you’re trying to capture that first-person POV look.
+Overall, our Tactacam 6.0 review shows this camera is an excellent option for filming your hunting adventures, especially if you’re trying to capture that first-person POV look.

 Most of these quality action cameras are not cheap, so make sure you know what you want your camera to accomplish for you before you invest.
-Hopefully this review has answered most of your questions to help you decide if the Tactacam 6.0 is for you.
+Hopefully this Tactacam 6.0 camera review has answered most of your questions to help you decide if this is for you.